Methodology

 For sensitive skin formulations, this difference matters.
 Our system makes it visible so the substitution decision is informed by data, not marketing.

-Scores derived from 11 authoritative sources including ECHA CLP Annex VI, IARC/NTP carcinogen classifications, CIR safety assessments, ESSCA clinical patch test data, and EPA CompTox predictions.
+Scores derived from 13 authoritative sources including ECHA CLP Annex VI, IARC/NTP carcinogen classifications, CIR safety assessments, ESSCA clinical patch test data, and EPA CompTox predictions, REACH IUCLID registered substance dossiers (26,800+ dossiers, 14.4M study endpoints).
 Full methodology and source hierarchy published on this page.

 Five principles that guide our scoring